jundalisay/spblist/content/en/research/poincare/science/chapter-04c.md

 What a rough approximation it would be!
 Geometry would be only the study of the movements of solid bodies; but, in reality, it is not concerned with natural solids: its object is certain ideal solids, absolutely invariable, which are but a greatly simplified and very remote image of them.

-The concept of these ideal bodies is entirely mental, andscience and hypothesis
+The concept of these ideal bodies is entirely mental, and

 experiment is but the opportunity which enables us to reach the idea.
 The object of geometry is the study of a